CSR stands for Corporate Social Responsibility.

 All relevant information—ie. relating to the effects of the corporation’s actions—should be readily apparent and not misleading.

-In 2014, the European Parliament adopted provisions that required some companies (with over 500 employees) to disclose information on their CSR operations and activities, making impact reporting a clear obligation along with the standard financial reporting.
+In 2014, the European Parliament adopted provisions that required companies (with over 500 employees) to disclose information on their CSR operations and activities, making impact reporting an obligation alongside traditional financial reporting.

 At the time, the three key EU regulations on sustainability disclosure were the EU Taxonomy, the Sustainable Finance Disclosure Regulation (SFDR) and the Non-Financial Reporting Directive (NFRD).